aceinetx/Watermelon/README.md

 # Watermelon++
-a programming language based on XZL powered by watermelons
+a programming language based on XZL powered by watermelons.
+NOT A FORK!!
+MOVED FROM AN OLD ACCOUNT [(info here)](https://github.com/aceinetx/WhatHappened)
 <br>
 ### How to install
 Download python (>=3.9 recommended)